-‘Tis the season, and this recipe for Bacon-Wrapped Stuffed Dates with Almonds is a perfect way to kick off your holiday gathering.
-Think about it; sweet dates, stuffed with creamy cream cheese and crunchy almonds all wrapped up like a present with crispy smokey bacon.
+Easy Bacon-Wrapped Stuffed Dates with Almonds are a perfect appetizer to kick off a Super Bowl party or a holiday gathering.
+Think about it; sweet dates, stuffed with creamy cream cheese, and crunchy almonds all wrapped up like a present with crispy smoky bacon.
 What’s not to love?

 Dates are loaded with potassium and while I won’t try to convince you these luscious appetizers are healthy, a serving of dates has 50% more potassium than a serving of bananas.

 To stuff the dates, look for the hole at the top of the date.
-Widen this hole with your finger and stuff 1 piece of cream cheese and 1 almond into each date.
+Widen this hole with your fingers and open up the date.
+Stuff one piece of cream cheese and one almond into each date.
 It’s easier to handle your cream cheese if it is very cold.
-I put the cream cheese in first and then used the almond to stuff it in.
+I put the cream cheese first and then used the almond to stuff it in.

 Once the dates are stuffed, wrap a piece of bacon around each date and secure with a toothpick.
 My husband loves these so much, I always have to double the recipe to make sure we have enough for our guests.

 Arrange dates with bacon seam side down on a wire rack on a cookie sheet lined with aluminum foil.
 The aluminum foil will make your clean-up much easier.

 Bake 10 minutes or until the bacon starts to brown, then turn over and cook for another 10-15 minutes, or until the bacon is brown and crispy.